 7. If you are still not satisfied with our decision then you have the right to refer your complaint to the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ Tel.
-0300 555 0333 or email at firstname.lastname@example.org or visit the Legal Ombudsman website.
+0300 555 0333 between the hours of 9am and 5pm or email at email@example.com website www.legalombudsman.org.uk.
 We very much hope that this will not be necessary.

-8. Please note that you must refer your complaint to the Legal Ombudsman within a period of 6 years from the date of the act/omission you wish to complain about or 3 years from the date when you became aware of the grounds for your complaint.
-The Legal Ombudsman may not accept a complaint where the act or the date of awareness of the right to complain arises before 6th October 2010.
-If you have any concerns as to whether you are within the time limit for referring your complaint to the Legal Ombudsman, you can seek his guidance by contacting him at the telephone numbers or email address contained in paragraph 7 of this policy.
+If you have any concerns as to whether you are within the time limit for referring your complaint to the Legal Ombudsman, you can seek their guidance by contacting them at the telephone numbers or email address contained in paragraph 7 of this policy.

 9. The complaints handling scheme operated by the Legal Ombudsman does not deal with complaints from most businesses unless they are a small enterprise.
 If you need guidance on this point you should contact the Legal Ombudsman whose details are set out at paragraph 7 above.
 The Legal Ombudsman will not deal with complaints from trustees where the asset value of the trust is more than £1m or from a club or association where it’s annual income exceeds £1m.
 We will deal with any complaints made by businesses, trusts, clubs and associations falling into such categories under our complaint handling procedures set out above.